• Skip to primary navigation

 2. Don’t write from a place of fear

-And if it’s still not good enough, that’s okay, too.
+And if it’s still not to the highest standards or the expectations that you set for yourself, that’s okay, too.
 This is how you’ll learn.
+If there are revisions, learn from them.
 Take the advice of your editor and move on.
 Get more feature article assignments.
 The more you do, the better you’ll get.
 Don’t let fear paralyze you into not taking action.
 Instead, use it to propel you to do better.
-Freelance writing success is a balance between pushing yourself and managing your expectations.

 3. Know the opportunity cost of everything you do

-One of the best ways to make any decision regarding your freelance writing career is to think about opportunity costs.
+One of the best ways to make a decision regarding your freelance writing career is to think about opportunity costs.
 Basically, think of all the things you’ll be giving up in order to do this work—it could be a potential higher-paying assignment, time with your family, time spent on a dream project, etc.—and weigh up this project with those opportunity costs.

 4. Always keep your long-term goals in mind